 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-Although most commercially available HIV screening tests can detect both HIV-1 and HIV-2, they do not distinguish between the two viruses.
-The Bio-Rad Laboratories Multispot HIV-1/HIV-2 test is the only antibody test that can distinguish between HIV-1 and HIV-2 that is approved by the Food and Drug Administration (FDA) and should be used if HIV-2 is suspected.
+The FDA has approved the first rapid diagnostic test that detects HIV-1 and HIV-2 antibodies and HIV-1 p24 antigen, the Alere Determine HIV-1/2 Ag/Ab Combo, which can be used on human serum, plasma, and venous or fingerstick whole-blood specimens.
+However, this test does not distinguish between antibodies to HIV-1 and HIV-2.
+Specimens which are reactive on the rapid test must be tested with an FDA-approved 2nd generation antibody assay to distinguish HIV-1 from HIV-2 antibodies.
+The Multispot HIV-1/HIV-2 Rapid Test (Bio-Rad Laboratories) is FDA-approved for differentiating HIV-1 from HIV-2 infections.
 In some commercial and public health laboratories, HIV-2 supplemental tests, such as HIV-2 immunoblot or HIV-2-specific Western blot, are available.
 However, none of these tests has been FDA approved for diagnosis or clinical management of HIV-2.
-HIV-2 viral load assays available in the United States are not FDA approved and hence cannot be recommended for clinical use.
-All HIV-2 cases should be reported to the HIV surveillance program of the state or local health department, which can arrange for additional confirmatory testing for HIV-2 by the CDC.
+Commercially available HIV-1 viral load assays do not reliably detect or quantify HIV-2 and no HIV-2 commercial viral load assays are currently available.
+All HIV-2 cases should be reported to the HIV surveillance program of the state or local health department, which can arrange for additional confirmatory testing for HIV-2 by the CDC.10

 The care of HIV-2-infected pregnant women has been based on expert opinion.
-A regimen with two nucleoside reverse transcriptase inhibitors and a boosted PI currently is recommended for HIV-2-infected pregnant women who require treatment for their own health because they have significant clinical disease or CD4-cell counts <500 cells/mm3
+A regimen with two nucleoside reverse transcriptase inhibitors (NRTIs) and a boosted PI currently is recommended for HIV-2-infected pregnant women who require treatment for their own health because they have significant clinical disease or CD4 T lymphocyte (CD4) cell counts <500 cells/mm3

-For HIV-2-infected pregnant women with CD4-cell counts >500 cells/mm3 and no significant clinical disease, who do not require treatment for their own health, some experts would use a boosted PI-based regimen for prophylaxis and stop the drugs postpartum.
+and no significant clinical disease, who do not require treatment for their own health, some experts would use a boosted PI-based regimen for prophylaxis and stop the drugs postpartum.
 Other experts would consider zidovudine prophylaxis alone during pregnancy and intrapartum.15

 Pregnant women who have HIV-1/HIV-2 coinfection should be treated according to the guidelines for HIV-1-monoinfected patients, making sure that the ARV regimen chosen is also appropriate for HIV-2.